 - Undergraduate students may not repeat an elementary or intermediate foreign language course after successful completion of a more advanced course in the same language.

 - Courses taken at LMU after a degree has been granted will not change the graduation GPA.

-Undergraduate students are limited to enrolling in a maximum of 17 semester hours up until the third week prior to the first week of classes.
-Beginning the third week prior to classes and running through the first week of the term, undergraduate students are eligible to enroll in 18 or more semester hours with the approval of their Dean's Office.
+Undergraduate students are limited to enrolling in a maximum of 18 semester hours up until the second week prior to the first week of classes.
+Beginning the second week prior to classes and running through the first week of the term, undergraduate students are eligible to enroll in 18 or more semester hours with the approval of their Dean’s Office.

 In order for an undergraduate student to enroll in 19 or more semester hours, the following criteria must be met: